-Western Carolina University's School of Nursing is pleased to announce the Family Nurse Practitioner Program's transition to a full-time program starting August 2014*.
+Western Carolina University's School of Nursing is pleased to announce the Family Nurse Practitioner Program's transition to a full-time program starting August 2014.
+The application deadline for Fall 2015 is February 15, 2015.

 The program prepares nurses in the advanced practice role of Family Nurse Practitioner